mtak-/rust-on-mobile/examples/ios/example01.md

 }
 ```

-Now that the ObjectiveC++ to rust FF is all setup the only thing left to do is to tell xcode how to build our rust code, and then link to it!
+Now that the ObjectiveC++ to rust FFI is all setup the only thing left to do is to tell xcode how to build our rust code, and then link to it!

 ### cargo target